JefGrailet/SAGE/README.md

 # SAGE (Subnet AGgrEgation)

-*By Jean-François Grailet (last updated: October 23, 2020)*
+*By Jean-François Grailet (last updated: March 31, 2021)*

 ## Overview

-`SAGE` is new topology discovery tool built on top of [`WISE`](https://github.com/JefGrailet/WISE) (a subnet inference tool) which relies on subnet aggregation and partial (Paris) `traceroute` measurements to build a directed graph modeling the target domain.
+`SAGE` is new topology discovery tool built on top of [`WISE`](https://github.com/JefGrailet/WISE) (a subnet inference tool) which relies on subnet aggregation and partial (Paris) `traceroute` measurements to build a directed graph modeling the hop-level of a target domain.
 In this graph, vertices model _neighborhoods_, i.e., network locations bordered by a set of subnets located at most one hop away from each other.
-Such neighborhoods are in practice approximations of routers or meshes of routers and can be elucidated through alias resolution.
+Such neighborhoods are in practice individual routers or meshes of routers and can be elucidated through alias resolution.
 Neighborhoods are inferred then located w.r.t. each others using partial `traceroute` records towards a subset of interfaces of each inferred subnet.
 The edges in the graph model how neighborhoods appear to be connected, following the `traceroute` measurements, and are ideally matched with surrounding subnets, as subnets act as a connection medium between neighborhoods (and, _in fine_, routers).
+Graphs as built by `SAGE` can be translated into bipartite graphs to deepen the study of the measured networks.

-`SAGE` being involved in ongoing research, this repository only provides the source files (written in C/C++) and a first dataset for now.
-Said dataset provides AS (for **A**utonomous **S**ystem) snapshots collected from both [PlanetLab](https://planet-lab.eu/) and [EdgeNet](https://edge-net.org/).
+This repository provides all at once the source files (C/C++) of `SAGE`, a dataset and Python scripts to visualize or evaluate said data.
+The dataset consists of AS (for **A**utonomous **S**ystem) snapshots collected from both the [PlanetLab testbed](https://planet-lab.eu/) and the [EdgeNet cluster](https://edge-net.org/).

 ## About development